Dirbaio/SonosCast/README.md

 How to use:

+- Make sure you have `libdbus` installed.
+On Ubuntu/Debian, run `sudo apt install libdbus-1-dev`
 - Edit `server.py`, and change MY_MAC to your MAC, MY_IP to your IP.
 - run `make` to compile the native parts
 - run `pip3 install aiohttp aiohttp_jinja2`